The 2024 deadline to submit is March 22, 2024, at 12:00 PM.

 - The top 3 finalists will be notified during the first week of April if they have been selected to advance to audition in person.
 A speech coach is available to help students prepare for the auditions.

-- In-person auditions will be scheduled during the week of either April 10 or April 17.
+- In-person auditions will be scheduled in mid-April.

 - The finalist will be able to meet with a speech coach, for a minimum of 8 hours, between the auditions and the ceremony.

 Authors of selected speeches will present their speeches to a selection committee composed of staff and students.
 The committee will then choose one speech for presentation at Convocation.
 If you have any questions regarding the competition, please email email@example.com.